ACCT 201 PRINCIPLES OF FINANCIAL ACCOUNTING (3)

 Sustainability accounting concerns the process of identifying, measuring and reporting the entities’ impact on the planet with a focus mainly on the environmental impact.
 The course will cover topics including economic and reporting models, sustainable capital budgeting and investing, environmental liabilities and greenhouse gas emissions.
 Prerequisite: ACCT major.

 ACCT 495 INDEPENDENT RESEARCH IN ACCOUNTING (1-3)

 Directed research on specific problems in a functional area of accounting.
 May be repeated for a maximum total of 6 units.
 Prerequisite: consent of instructor.

 ACCT 497 ACCOUNTING INTERNSHIP (1-3)

 Students are required to work in assigned projects in actual accounting environments.
-Priority will be given to seniors.
-Open to highly qualified juniors.
+Priority will be given to seniors; also open to highly qualified sophomores or juniors.
 Graded S/U. May be repeated for a maximum of 6 units.
-Prerequisites: consent of department chairperson; junior status.
+Prerequisites: ACCT 301 and consent of department chair.